ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 In the BBR framework, at any given time the sender can choose one of the following tactics:

-* Acceleration: Send faster then the network is delivering data: to probe the maximum bandwidth available to the flow
+* Acceleration: Send faster than the network is delivering data: to probe the maximum bandwidth available to the flow

 * Deceleration: Send slower than the network is delivering data: to reduce